-How the NDIS can help your child before an autism spectrum disorder diagnosis
+How the NDIS can help before an autism diagnosis

-If your child is aged 0-6 years, your child can get support through the NDIS’s early childhood early intervention approach without a diagnosis of autism spectrum disorder (ASD).
+If your child is aged 0-6 years, your child can get support through the NDIS’s early childhood early intervention approach without an autism diagnosis.

-You’ll meet with an NDIS early childhood partner to discuss your child’s needs.
+You’ll meet with an NDIS early childhood early intervention (ECEI) partner to discuss your child’s needs.

-Depending on your child’s needs, the NDIS early childhood partner might:
+Depending on your child’s needs, the NDIS ECEI partner might: